We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 The origins of the word “emerald” reach us from the Greek word smaragdos that literally translates to “green gem.”

 If your birthday is in May then you have the pleasure of enjoying the heart of Spring and the emerald happens to be the perfect accouterment for this joyous season.
 Emeralds also make great statement pieces, especially when worn as jewelry.
 May birthstone jewelry is sure to make a wonderful gift for anyone for any occasion.

 From stunning engagement rings, a birthstone necklace for Mother’s Day, or even emerald children’s jewelry, there is something for everyone, and it will make a thoughtful and personal gift for the spring season.

-Just as you would buy a diamond, you will also want to focus on the 4 C’s (color, cut, clarity, and carat weight) when it comes to choosing the best emeralds.
+Just as you would buy a diamond, you will also want to focus on the 4 C’s (diamond color, cut, diamond clarity, and carat weight) when choosing the best emeralds.
 Since it is rare to find brilliantly and vibrantly colored emeralds, you will want to make sure that you are getting something of immense value.

 Inclusions on emerald gemstones typically don’t carry much weight because they don’t do much to detract from the color and look of the gemstone.
 Instead, you will be more focused on the emerald gemstones hue and saturation, rather than small inclusions.

 When determining which cut to purchase, you will want a cut that emphasizes the deep and rich color of the emerald.
 The right cut will also provide you with a brighter stone, and many of those inclusions will become effectively hidden.

 With emeralds, you will see a vast difference in price tags when you begin to look at smaller emeralds compared to larger emeralds.
 Be sure to know what your budget is before you begin to make your own comparisons.